 The FTC Consumer Review Rule, finalized August 14, 2024 on a 5–0 commission vote and effective October 21, 2024, codifies six categories of prohibited practice.

-• Fake reviews and testimonials — reviews from people who do not exist (including AI-generated fakes) or who never used the product.
+Fake reviews and testimonials — reviews from people who do not exist, including computer-generated fakes, or from people who never used the product or service.

 Reviews in Healthcare, Financial Services, and Crypto